Waste Diversion from Landfill

 Here’s an example

-Assume and as an organization you diverted 100 tonne of food from landfill and 100 tonne of wood.
-Thus, you can approximately calculate monetized value of the waste diversion from landfill as ((100tonne*627 kg.CO2e) +(100tonne*828 kg.CO2e))0.25236,666
+Assume as an organisation you diverted 100 tonnes of textiles from landfill and 100 tonnes of wood.
+Thus, you can approximately calculate the monetised environmental value of the waste diversion from landfill as:

 Value Type: Activity What's this?